tttech-nerve/nerve-api-python/README.md

 # Documentation<a name="h_documentation"></a>

 The `nerve_lib` provides functions to manage the NERVE Management System and NERVE Nodes via API calls.
 It is split into different regions to define API interfaces into logical groups.
+[Overview](#hh_overview) and [Examples](#hh_examples) provide a very rough guideline on how to use the library.
+For details have a look at the code documentation.
+To browse the documentation it is recommended to clone the repository and open [docs/html/index.html](./docs/html/index.html) in a browser (alternatively the less interactive markdown version of the docs can be browsed [here](./docs/markdown/index.md)).

 ## Overview<a name="hh_overview"></a>
 | Handle           | Description                                           |